vintagefilmography/Hawkeye2_video_capture/README.md

 The bottom line will show the default 010.0
 Pres the control knob again to enter the bottom line edit mode.
 The decimal value will be flashing.
-The decimal value can be changed by rotatin the control knob, but leave it at zero.
+The decimal value can be changed by rotating the control knob, but leave it at zero.
 Press the knob again and the least significant digit will be flashing.
 Change it to 9.
 Press again and change the next digit to 2.
 Press again and change the first digit to 3.